resourceguru/api-docs/endpoints/bookings.md

 Key | Type | Description
 --- | --- | ---
-color | string | Color used to highlight this Booker. email | string | Email address of this Booker. name | string | Name of this Booker.
+id | integer | The user id of the Booker. color | string | Color used to highlight this Booker. email | string | Email address of this Booker. name | string | Name of this Booker.